Crghilardi/ForestBiometrics.jl/latest/index.md

 This package was inspired by its R counterpart, the [lmfor package](https://CRAN.R-project.org/package=lmfor) with the addition of equations from the western US.
 For more info on lmfor, please see http://cs.uef.fi/~lamehtat/rcodes.htm

+<a id='Constants-1'></a>

+## Constants

+This package exports a `const K = 0.005454154`to convert between diameter squared in square inches to square feet and `KMETRIC = 0.00007854` to convert diameter squared in centimeters to square meters when using metric.

 <a id='Calculating-missing-tree-heights-using-a-height-diameter-equation-1'></a>

 ## Calculating missing tree heights using a height diameter equation